China–Russia relations: Russo-Ukrainian war

 Xi and Putin met on 4 February 2022, during a massive Russian build-up of force on the Ukrainian border, with the two releasing a joint statement which said the relationship between the two countries was "superior to the political and military alliances of the Cold War era" and that both nations shared "no limits" to their commitments.
-Russia stated that Taiwan an inalienable part of China and expressed opposition to Taiwan independence, while the two countries called for an end to NATO enlargement and supported Russia's demand for security guarantees from the West.
+Russia stated that Taiwan is an inalienable part of China and expressed opposition to Taiwan independence, while the two countries called for an end to NATO enlargement and supported Russia's demand for security guarantees from the West.
 The two countries also voiced opposition to AUKUS, expressed concern about U.S. plans to develop missile defense and criticized attempts by "certain states" to "establish global hegemony".

-During the Russian invasion of Ukraine, China stated that it respects Ukraine's sovereignty but Russia's security concerns about enlargement of NATO should also be addressed.
+Following the Russian invasion of Ukraine, China stated that it respects Ukraine's sovereignty but Russia's security concerns about enlargement of NATO should also be addressed.
 It abstained from United Nations votes that condemned the invasion.
 China has also objected to international sanctions against Russia.
 On 25 February 2022, one day following the Russian invasion of Ukraine, Putin told Xi during a phone call that Russia is eager to engage in high-level negotiations with Ukraine, according to China's foreign ministry.
 In March 2022, Russia added Taiwan to the unfriendly countries and territories list that commit "unfriendly actions" against Russia.
 Xi Jinping assured Vladimir Putin of China's support on Russian "sovereignty and security" in June 2022.
 China did not recognize the Russian annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts in September 2022.